lblod/mu-python-ml-fastapi-template/README.md

 ## Other

 ### Reassigning `app`
-In regular Flask applications (e.g. those not run within this template) you are required to define `app` by using `app = Flask(__name__)` or similar.
+In regular FastAPI applications (e.g. those not run within this template) you are required to define `app` by using `app = FastAPI(__name__)` or similar.
 This does *not* need to be done in your web.py, as this is handled by the microservice architecture/template.
 Redefining this may cause `The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.` to be thrown on your routes, which can be luckily be fixed by simply removing the previously mentioned `app = ...` line.

 ### readme.py
 To simplify documenting the helper functions, `README.py` can be used to import & render the docstrings into README.md.